-Once the dogs show a happy interest in meeting, let them come together while keeping the leashes loose.
-Choose an area with open space to reduce tension.
+Once the dogs show a calm, positive interest in meeting, let them come closer together while keeping the leashes loose.
+Choose a quiet area with open space to reduce tension.
 The dogs will sniff each other's bodies, including rear ends, which is proper canine greeting etiquette.

 It is a good sign if the dogs want to play together.
 Watch for the doggy language that signals good intentions.
-A classic canine invitation to a game is the “play bow,” in which the tail end goes up and the head goes down.
-Doggy yawning also signals, “I am no threat” and can be a very positive sign from either dog.
+A classic canine invitation to play is the “play bow,” in which the tail end goes up and the head goes down.
 Whines, barks, and growls are used in both play and threats, so pay attention to other body language to better judge what the dogs mean.

 Move to Home Ground